Dmytro-kur/ForceCalc/README.md

 };
 ```

 8. Problem is a text overlapping on the canvas.
-When two texts close to each other they programatically shift by 15px in along Y axis.
-So the minimum distance between two texts in along Y axis is 15px.
+When two texts close to each other they programatically shift by 15px along Y axis.
+So the minimum distance between two texts along Y axis is 15px.
 The logic implemented in calculation_canvas.js [873-887](force/static/force/calculation_canvas.js#L873-L887).

 9. Radio buttons on calculation page has special conditions of use, we should:
  - separate the values by two inputs;